 Although trace minerals are considered to be micro-nutrients, meaning we only need them in small amounts, they are by far too important to dismiss.

 Many multi-vitamin and multi-minerals supplements on the market seem to forget the importance of these trace minerals.

-Luckily there are companies such as Trace Minerals Research that are in the forefront of bringing the importance of these minerals into the light.
+Luckily, there are companies such as Trace Minerals Research that are in the forefront of bringing the importance of these minerals into light.

-Even a simple fix such as using sea salt with trace minerals has helped people suffering from minor deficiencies recover.
+Even a simple fix such as using sea salt with trace minerals have helped many people suffering from minor deficiencies recover.